“There were moments of feeling completely overwhelmed but my overriding memories are of the camaraderie.” Veterinary reflections on the pandemic

 11 Nov 2020 | Melissa Donald

-Melissa Donald breaks the taboo on talking about menopause in the workplace and recommends what veterinary workplaces can do to support female staff in the workplace.
+Melissa Donald breaks the taboo on talking about menopause in the workplace and recommends what veterinary workplaces can do to support those of us who may be going through, or about to go through, menopause in the workplace.

 My wonderful generation was when male and female admissions into vet school was 50:50, so thank you very much to my predecessors who enabled this.
 However, for many, women working in mixed or farm animal practices was still considered a novelty.
 I was only the second woman assistant in my traditional 2 vet mixed practice.